 The windows and doors will be installed, as well as the basement floor.
 Rough-ins are completed for electrical and plumbing services and the ductwork for HVAC is also installed.

 Stage 3 – Insulation/Drywall

-The key to the next couple phases of construction is proper scheduling, as a great deal of work happens during this time period.
+The key to the next couple phases of Calgary home construction is proper scheduling (whether front attached, laned, side by side, or townhomes), as a great deal of work happens during this time period.
 At this point, insulation of the exterior walls and roof will be done, with a vapour barrier applied (to keep out moisture).
 Another municipal inspection will be completed as well, and then drywall will be installed.